 Good Knight Dad Podcast

-Good Knight Dad is Midland Classical Academy's weekly podcast.
+Good Knight Dad is Midland Classical Academy's podcast.
 General and Brandon challenge, equip, and empower MCA dads to step up to their God-given mandate to train their children up in the LORD.
 Each episode uncovers and explains the purpose behind one or more of the many quirky things that make up classical education at MCA.

 It is our prayer that this tool will help you leverage everything MCA offers as you live out Ephesians 6:4.
 "And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord."